 Getting There

-From Aurangaad railway station,the cave is 7.5 km.
-The nearest airport is Aurangabad International Airport (14.8 km).
-Bibi ka Maqbara is a 10 minute drive (2.7 km).
+From Aurangaad railway station, the cave is 7.5 km.
+The nearest airport, Aurangabad International Airport (IXU), is at a distance of 14.8 km.
+Bibi ka Maqbara is a 10 min drive (2.7 km).
 Entry timings are 9:00 am to 5:00 pm on all days of the week.

 Visitors can make use of their camera and flash in Aurangabad Caves.
-The interiors are dark and a flash will be definitely useful.
+The interiors are dark and a flash will be positively useful.
 Tripods are taboo.
 Carry a torch to illuminate shadowy areas.

 If you liked the post, you could…